The Story So Far

 That members of the Jesters had sunk to such horrors – sacrificing their opponent’s coach just to win a footy match – meant that all but the most heartless fans had turned against them.
 Even the impressive Goriada had become a figure of ridicule.
 In contrast, the Sanger erupted in a thunderous roar of approval when the team of Xonyxas took to the pitch.

 The events in El Bosque had led to a public outpouring of support for the Militantes.
-When the clean-up of the damaged neighbourhood began, the Xonyxas were all there to help, even the owner, who had been in hiding if the rumours on the streets had it right.
+When the clean-up of the damaged neighbourhood began, the Xonyxas were all there to help, except for the team captain, who had gone missing, and the team owner, who was in hiding if the rumours on the streets had it right.
 But the clouds hanging over the Militantes had cleared up: it was now clear the team was but victims in the whole sordid mess.
 The Mongrels’ petition hadn’t led to the women getting docked points.
 It was the Imperials who got docked points, though it hadn’t changed who made or missed the play-offs.
 The Militantes entered the Sanger like the coming of a new dawn.

 “Look at ’em!”
 Nykal’s cousin said.